beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 otherwise.
 You'd do that if you _really_ knew what you were doing and needed the speed boost. _Here be armies of dragons..._

-More on that later.
+More on that later, but for now, let's stick to the safe and practical.

 ## Atomic Assignments and Operators

 Certain operators on atomic variables are atomic.
-And others don't.
+And others aren't.

 Let's start with a counter-example: